Working in Saudi Arabia or the UAE allows you to spend money now while also saving money for later. There are several reasons for this:

-Saudi Arabia charges you no income tax.
+Saudi Arabia and the UAE charge you no income tax.

 If you are a UK citizen, you are exempt from UK tax if you work abroad for at least one full tax year, spend no more than 182 days in the UK in any tax year, and spend no more than 91 days in the UK on average over a four-year period.
 See GOV.UK for more information.

-Expatriates live in rent-free and utility-free housing compounds, which are fully furnished gated communities.
+Saudi Arabia: Expatriates live in rent-free and utility-free housing compounds, which are fully furnished gated communities.
 They usually include inexpensive fitness facilities and free sports facilities, such as swimming pools, tennis courts, basketball courts, and squash courts.
 If your compound does not have these free amenities, you can access them easily at a nearby compound.

 The hospitals cover all routine medical procedures, prescription drugs, and emergency dental procedures.